silverstripe/silverstripe-lessons-v4/README.md

 ### Remember ViewableData?
 To populate the list, we'll revisit our old friend `SilverStripe\View\ViewableData` from the previous tutorial.
 Just as a recap, `ViewableData` is a primitive object that is ready to be rendered on a template.
 One type of `ViewableData` is `DataObject`, which we've been using all along to render content from the database.

-You will rarely need to use the `ViewableData` class itself, but its immediate descendant, `SilverStripe\View\ArrayData` is very flexible and couldn't be simpler to implement.
-It's basically just a glorified array.
+You will rarely need to use the `ViewableData` class itself, but as its immediate descendant `SilverStripe\View\ArrayData` is very flexible and couldn't be simpler to implement.
+It's basically just a glorified keyed array.
 All you have to do is instantiate it with an array of key/value pairs that will translate to `$Variable` template variables, and render their associated values.

-Let's add the filter for the `Keywords` filter.
+Let's add the details for the `Keywords` filter.

 *mysite/code/PropertySearchPageController.php*
 ```php